wipfli/about-text-rendering-in-maplibre/README.md

 #### Improvements of SDFs

 Let's first talk about SDFs.
-While SDF glyphs are indeed useful for fast scaling, rotation, and tilting one might ask the question do maps really need glyphs that are scaled/rotated/tilted at 60 frames per second?
+While SDF glyphs are indeed useful for fast scaling, rotation, and tilting one might ask the question, do maps really need glyphs that are scaled/rotated/tilted at 60 frames per second?
 Or would it not also be enough to only have upright text that gets resized at a much lower rate allowing the usage of regular vector glyph rasterization?

 If the SDF method was replaced with regular vector glyph rasterization on the client, users could just download the smaller vector glyphs and benefit from smaller download sizes.
 Whether this also leads to faster map load times depends on the internet connection speed and the computational power of the end user device that does the rasterization.